-To ensure that the proposed remediation works are appropriate and will remove unacceptable risks to identified receptors.
+To ensure that the proposed remediation works are appropriate and will remove unacceptable risks to identified receptors and to accord with Policy ENV2 of the Selby District Local Plan.

 8. Prior to first occupation or use, remediation works should be carried out in accordance with the approved remediation strategy.
 On completion of those works, a verification report (which demonstrates the effectiveness of the remediation carried out) must be submitted to and approved by the Local Planning Authority.
 It is strongly recommended that the report is prepared by a suitably qualified and competent person.